Call free Mon - Fri: 9am to 5pm

 If you prefer, you could go directly to your local NHS continence clinic, staffed by specialist nurses known as continence advisers and by physiotherapists.
 They can help whether you have bladder incontinence or bowel incontinence, and you don’t need a referral from your GP.
 On your first visit, a continence adviser will try to identify the cause of your problem, go through treatment options with you and usually start your treatment.
 They are particularly skilled in helping with bladder retraining and can also teach you how to do pelvic floor exercises properly.
 They can also issue continence pads and other products should you need them.

 You can find details of your local continence clinic from your local Primary Care Trust’s Patient Advice and Liaison Service (PCT PALS).
-You can get their phone number from NHS Direct on 0845 4647.
+You can get their phone number by contacting NHS 111 or by finding details of your local office here.